Democrats like Pelosi's State of the Union move. Could Trump?

 Though Democrats want to call attention to any pain caused by the government shutdown — a small majority of Americans blame the president and Republicans in Congress, while only about a third blame Democrats in recent polls — using the State of the Union address as a leverage point could give Trump another opportunity to try to shift the dynamics of the fight.

-"I think there's a risk," said Michael Steel, who served as an aide to former Speaker John Boehner, R-Ohio.
-"If he goes to the border, if he stages a big rally that’s well-attended and enthusiastic and talks about the importance of border security, it’s absolutely possible that Washington Democrats will have over-played their hand and weakened their position in this shutdown fight."
+"I think there's a risk," said Michael Steel, who served as an aide to then-Speaker John Boehner, R-Ohio.
+"If he goes to the border, if he stages a big rally that’s well-attended and enthusiastic and talks about the importance of border security, it’s absolutely possible that Washington Democrats will have overplayed their hand and weakened their position in this shutdown fight."

 In recent months, the smart money has been on Pelosi having a winning strategy.
-The question now is whether or not she's given Trump an opening to slow her hot streak.
+The question now is whether she's given Trump an opening to slow her hot streak.